AmazingIri/topk/README.md

 ## 0. Calculate how many files

-Step 2 is limited by the memory size, it need to host the intermediate file, the max heap, and the hash map, at the same time.
+Step 2 is limited by the memory size: it need to host the intermediate file, the min heap and the hash map, at the same time.

-1. min heap: it always hosts at most 100 elements, so neglectable.
+1. min heap: It hosts at most 100 elements, so neglectable.
 2. hash map: We do not know about the URL count distribution, so it would be hard to estimate how much entries the hash table would have.
 I would like to assume it takes 15 times the memory of the original dataset.
 I estimated a high value, because wasting memory seems better than using more memory than we have.

 Also, I would like to use multiple cores in this step, therefore each core will handle their own file and have their own hash map.